Defending against Jailbreak through Early Exit Generation of Large Language Models: Proposed Method

-\textbf{Step II.
+In this section, we introduce our \Ours{} in detail.
+The overview of our framework is illustrated as Figure \ref{fig:EEG_Overview}.
+We primarily develop the \Ours{} framework by three key steps in the following. \textbf{Step I. Constructing Prompt Pool.} Given a set of prompts $P = \{p_1, p_2, ..., p_q\}$, we first need to identify the harmfulness of each prompt $Y = \{y_1, y_2, ..., y_q\}$, where $y_i = 0$ for benign prompts and $y_i = 1$ for harmful prompts.
+Then, for harmful prompts, we use the given aligned LLM $f$ to generate corresponding responses $\{a_1, a_2, ..., a_k\}$.
+We then identify the prompts that are successfully rejected, resulting in the set $R = \{r_1, r_2, ..., r_m\}$.
+For benign prompts, we can directly use them to form a set $B = \{b_1, b_2, ..., b_k\}$.
+Finally, we get prompt set $P^{'} = R \cup B$ and corresponding $Y^{'}$. \textbf{Step II.
 Training Classifiers.} We collect the embeddings from each layer of the LLM for prompts by generating the first token.
 Assuming that the LLM has $n$ layers in total, the embedding of a prompt $p_i$ could be represented as $E_i = \{e_{i1}, e_{i2}, \ldots, e_{in}\}$.
-Given the relatively small number of rejected prompts, we choose to implement prototype classifiers in our framework.
+Given the relatively small number of rejected prompts, we choose prototype classifiers in our framework.
 The prototype $g_{ki}$ of class $k$ is computed by the mean embedding within this class \cite{snell2017prototypicalnetworksfewshotlearning}.
 Let $P^{'}_k$ denote the set of samples of class $k$ in set $P^{'}$.
 At the $i$th layer, $g_{ki}$ is represented by:

 where $e_{ji}$ is the embedding of $x_j$ at $i$th layer.
 The classification result $c_i$ of a sample embedding $e$ at layer $i$ is determined by: